What is Central Heating in your home?

 There are also some differences between central heating and local heating.

 In central heating, the heat generates in one place such as a mechanical room in a large building or the allocated boiler room in a house.

-The most common method is the combustion of fossil fuel to generate heat in a boiler for your home.
+The most common method is the combustion of fossil fuel to generate heat in the right size gas boiler for your home.

-After that, the resultant heat starts getting distributed, typically forced by air through ductwork or steam fed through pipes or water circulating through pipes.
+After that, the resultant heat starts getting distributed, typically forced by air through ductwork, steam fed through pipes, or water circulating through pipes.

-There are a number of different types of central heating systems.
+There are several different types of central heating systems.